DangTranQL/cps_project/README.md

     Priority 1 is virtually simulated to be a parking spot consisting of nearby available charging electrical station.

     Priority 2 is virtually simulated to be a normal parking spot without any nearby available charging electrical station.

+    The path guiding robot will essentially guide the electric vehicle to the best spot consisting of priority 1, instead of priority 2 (Priority 1 > Priority 2)

 ## Design Diagram
 <center> <img src="./images/diagram.png" width="100%" /> </center>